ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/html/_sources/debug.rst.txt

    :figwidth: 90%
    :alt: Breakpoint set

-Step 2: Right click on the breakpoint and select **Breakpoint Properties**.
+Step 2: Right click on the breakpoint and select Breakpoint Properties

-Step 3: You will then be presented with a screen similar to the one in the picture below.
+Step 3: You will then be presented with a screen similar to the picture below.
-There are two options to halt at a breakpoint: by hitcount and when a condition is satisfied.
+There are two option to halt at a breakpoint: by hitcount and when a condition is satisfied.
 For this example I have chosen to stop my program only when the randomly generated index is equal to 10.
-Choose the option you would like, if you choose conditional, create an arbitrary boolean expression to satisfy it.
+Choose the option you would like, if you choose conditional, create an arbitrary boolean expression to satisfy.

 .. odsafig:: Images/DebugConditional.png
    :align: center